ljb26675/TriviaApp/README.md

         }
         ```

     2. Queries for a question and returns a list of all questions that contain the serach term.
     Returns the success value, question list, and total questions.
     The json must specify the search term for this to occur.
     - Sample Creation: `curl -X POST -H "Content-Type: application/json" -d '{"searchTerm":"hank"}' http://localhost:5000/questions`

         ```
+        {
+            "current_category": [],
+            "questions": [
+                {
+                "answer": "Apollo 13",
+                "category": 5,
+                "difficulty": 4,
+                "id": 2,
+                "question": "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"
+                }
+            ],
+            "success": true,
+            "total_questions": 1
+        }
+        ```